alienspaces/flutter-exploration/README.md

 flutter channel beta
 ```

-If you have issues setting the Flutter version navigate to your Flutter git repository and checkout the `1.25.0-8.1.pre` tag specifically.
+If you have issues setting the Flutter version navigate to your Flutter git repository and checkout the `1.25.0-8.1.pre` tag.

 ```sh
 # Where you installed Fluuter